TanJunHong/CZ4010-Project/README.md

 - Variables that contains sensitive information are immediately deleted with `del` after usage.
 - We make use of cryptographic libraries instead of writing our own, as they are maintained by cryptography experts and are likely to be more reliable.

+### Speed

+#### Entire vault encrypted as a whole

+Due to the fact that the entire vault is being encrypted/decrypted as a whole, it may not be the most efficient method.
+We have thought of encrypting each website as its own, and make use of CBC to encrypt the next block.
+However, it hides way more information as compared to encrypting per website, since it is not that obvious how many websites are in the entire vault.
+<br>Furthermore, we may have to encrypt the website link itself, in order to hide from attacker which website the login information belongs to.
+This means that we have to decrypt all website links when we want to use the vault, and then decrypt the login information when the user uses it.
+Not only that, once we modify the vault, we have to re-encrypt the whole vault, since a change in a block cascades the changes throughout.
+As a result, we found that the performance gain is minimal, and it is way more complex to implement.
+<br>Also, it is easy to "step on minefields" when it comes to encrypting each account by website, since we must be very careful in handling the keys and initialization vectors for each encryption.
+It is much easier to get it wrong, and any wrong usage will make the vault vulnerable.
+As such, we decided to go with the entire vault being encrypted/decrypted as a whole.

 ## Development